 Top 5 travel bloggers who will inspire you to travel more!

-y Travel Blog is Australia’s biggest travel blog and one of the world’s most popular.
+y Travel Blog is Australia’s biggest travel blog and one of the worlds most popular.
 Founded in 2010 Caz and Craig has been traveling around the world.
-They have been featured on and recognized as travel experts by Lonely Planet, Expedia, Huffington Post and Virgin Australia.
+Featured on and recognized as travel experts by Lonely Planet, Expedia, Huffington Post and Virgin Australia.
 They also have one of the biggest Pinterest following at 4.3 million.
 Currently, they are road tripping around Australia for 18 months with their two daughters, Kalyra, and Savannah.

 Kiersten is a California native, who not long ago, left her career in corporate finance to become a world traveler.
 Since then, she has traveled to 40 countries and her favorite destinations are Jordan, Thailand, Bolivia, Australia and Belgium.
 A few times she’s been asked if she’s secretly dating a sheik to afford to keep traveling.
 She says the key is learning to live less and, above all, compromise.
 After leaving her job in LA, she left her luxury apartment, two walk-in closets, her high-end gym membership and cut herself off from all beauty services.
 She’s now traveling with less than $50 a day.